 How accurate are the readings?

-The Power Meter has been tested against high-end power meters such as the Power-Mate (which we also sell).
-The readings of actual power consumption (Watts) from the Power Meter are comparable to those produced by the Power-Mate.
-The main difference is that the Power-Mate units produce very high accuracy readings to multiple decimal points and have a different user interface.
+The Power Meter has been tested against high-end power meters such as the Power-Mate.
+The readings of actual power consumption (Watts) from the Power Meter are comparable to those of the Power-Mate.

 What is the lowest power consumption it can measure?